 What Happens to a Company in the SVEP

-If the company acknowledges that the issues cited by OSHA are valid, and they will be unable to fix it before the inspection, they can also just opt to pay the initial fines.
+If the company acknowledges that the issues cited by OSHA are valid, and they will be unable to fix them before the inspection, they can also just opt to pay the initial fines.
 In most cases, the company will contest the issue given the severity of this program.

-When a company contests the OSHA citations, the case will be sent to OSHRC, which is an independent third party agency that was created specifically to arbitrate between OSHA and companies that contest their citations.
+When a company contests the OSHA citations, the case will be sent to OSHRC, which is an independent third-party agency that was created specifically to arbitrate between OSHA and companies that contest their citations.
 Once the paperwork is filed, a hearing will be scheduled to review all the relevant details in the case.
 Once the OSHRC issues their ruling on the case, the outcomes can be either accepted, or an appeal can be filed.